PracticeFoxyCode/practice/README.md

-* We don't raise exception classes that belong to standard (or third party) namespaces, e.g. we don't write `raise OSError` from our code - that exception class belongs to Python's `os` module. raising `Exception` objects is also an exception (ha ha) to this rule, we do raise those.
+* We don't raise exception classes that belong to standard (or third party) namespaces, e.g. we don't write `raise OSError` from our code - that exception class belongs to Python's `os` module.
+  Raising `Exception` objects is also an exception (ha ha) to this rule, we do raise those.
 This allows the following rule:
 * We do not subclass `Exception`, unless we use our subclass, e.g.:
     * we explicitly filter for it in an `except` clause
     * we subclass those exceptions that are later meant to be passed in a standardised format to another module (e.g. RPC call)